-For example, if we have a book that has a ForeignKey to its author, we can nest the authors name and date_of_birth fields inside the book:
+For example, if we have a book that has a ForeignKey to its author, we can nest the author's name and date\of\birth fields inside the book:

 '''

-class Book(models.Model, indexed.Indexed):
+class Book (models.Model, indexed.Indexed):

 ...

 search_fields = [

 index.SearchField('title'),

 index.FilterField('published_date'),

-'''

-'''

 index.RelatedFields('author', [

 index.SearchField('name'),

 index.FilterField('date_of_birth'),

 ]),

-]
+]),

 '''

-This will allow you to search for books with their author's name.
+This will allow you to search for books by their author's name.

-It works the other way around as well, you can index an author's books allowing an author to be searched for with the titles of books they've published:
+It works the other way around as well.
+You can index an author's books, allowing an author to be searched for by the titles of books they've published: